fantasyland/fantasy-land/README.md

 #### `chain` method

-A value which has a bind must provide a `chain` method.
+A value which has a Chain must provide a `chain` method.
 The `chain` method takes one argument:

     m.chain(f)